Drainage research: Field data

 In drainage research the collection and analysis of field data is important.

 In dealing with field data one must expect considerable random variation owing to the large number of natural processes involved and the large variability of plant and soil properties and hydrological conditions.

-An example of a relation between crop yield and depth of water table subject to random natural variation is shown in the attached graph.
-The graph was made with the SegReg program, see segmented regression.
+An example of a relation between crop yield and depth of water table subject to random natural variation, determined using segmented regression, is shown in the attached graph.

 When analysing field data with random variation a proper application of statistical principles like in regression and frequency analysis is necessary.

 Soil salinity control

 In irrigated lands, subsurface drainage may be required to leach the salts brought into the soil with the irrigation water to prevent soil salination.

 Agro-hydro-salinity and leaching models like SaltMod may be helpful to determine the drainage requirement.